Chonthichar/emergency-healthcar-rag-solution/README.md

 ## Evaluation & Results

-To measure the performance of our solution, we used the accuracy metric defined by the competition for both the truthfulness and topic classification tasks.

-### Evaluation Metric:

-The accuracy is calculated as the number of correct predictions divided by the total number of predictions for each task independently.
+To measure the performance of our solution, we used the competition’s accuracy metric, calculated as the number of correct predictions divided by the total number of predictions.
-1. Truthfulness Accuracy: Correct statement_is_true predictions / Total predictions
-2. Topic Accuracy: Correct statement_topic predictions / Total predictions

-### Our Performance:

-We evaluated our model against the provided validation set.
-The results below demonstrate the effectiveness of our RAG-based approach.

-#### Metric	Validation Set Score

- -  #### Truthfulness Accuracy	[XX.X]%
- -  #### Topic Accuracy	[XX.X]%

-(Note: These results are based on the validation set.
-The final performance on the private evaluation set may differ.)

-### How to Reproduce:

-You can run a quick check on a single sample using our example.py script.
-For a full evaluation on a dataset, a dedicated evaluation script would be used, following the logic in model.py to process each statement in the validation file.
+On the validation set, our model achieved an accuracy score of 0.65.

+This result, achieved entirely offline, demonstrates that the model correctly classifies a majority of medical statements and provides a strong baseline for future improvements, such as advanced prompt engineering or fine-tuning the embedding model on a medical corpus.